 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Compartmentalize the system to have safe areas where trust boundaries can be unambiguously drawn; and
+— Compartmentalize the system to have safe areas where trust boundaries can be unambiguously drawn;

-— Do not allow sensitive data to go outside of the trust boundary and always be careful when interfacing with a compartment outside of the safe area.
+— Avoid allowing sensitive data to migrate outside of the trust boundary and always be careful when interfacing with a compartment outside of the safe area.

 Unspecified functionality [BVQ]